vitaly-t/excellent/README.md

 [![Join Chat](https://badges.gitter.im/vitaly-t/excellent.svg)](https://gitter.im/vitaly-t/excellent)

-If you like working with DOM directly, this tiny (2Kb compressed) library gives you the tools for organizing all your JavaScript code in such a way that's highly reusable, easy to maintain and distribute.
+If you like working with DOM directly, this tiny (2Kb compressed) library gives you the tools for organizing all your JavaScript code in such a way that's highly reusable, [fast], easy to maintain and distribute.

 See [Wiki Pages] for all the details.